 My next stop is The French Alps, to be support crew on the Carpe Diem Retreats by Working From Anywhere (WFA).
 I’ll be amongst business owners who have literally made the decision to ‘seize the day’.
 They’ll be ‘walking the talk’ on not only working from anywhere, but also integrating life and work as one.
 Hiking and cycling in the spectacular alps, relaxing and connecting over home cooked provincial style food served in the garden, dropping in to Café de Paris for an afternoon aperitif ‘rose de givre’ and morning walks to pick up fresh bread from the bakery will be on the agenda.
 That’s my scene.
 Stay tuned for updates.

 If this all sounds like the life you’d like to live, but need help to get you and your business there, join the WFA Mastermind & Mentoring Program.
-It finishes up with a Carpe Diem Retreat in Queenstown 2020.
+It finishes up with a Carpe Diem Retreat in The French Alps in 2020.
 Change how you work and live forever.